michael-berman/Banana-Uni-Xtreme/README.md

 ## Technologies, Libraries, APIs
 * Canvas to draw obstacles and ground on the screen
-* Crafty.JS to work with Canvas and for collision detection on the obstacles
-* Matter.js for the physics engine to have gravity in the game
-* Vanilla JS for game logic and rendering instruction modal
+* Vanilla JS for game logic, physics, collision detection and rendering instruction modal
-* OR Melon.js for physics and collision detection

 ## Wireframe